SameerSDurgoji/10Bit_potentiometric_DAC/README.md

 These designs are used for pre layout simulations.

-The general block diagram of the 10bit DAC is as shown below:
+The block diagram of the required 10bit DAC is as shown below:

 ![DAC design](https://github.com/SameerSDurgoji/10Bit_potentiometric_DAC/blob/main/Screenshots/DACdesign.png)